milkypostman/powerline/README.md

 This version has utf-8 support enabled.
 The `utf-8` separators will display a unicode character properly under mintty for example - as long as you have [patched fonts](https://github.com/Lokaltog/powerline-fonts) installed.

+By default, any terminal mode emacs will use the `utf-8` separators.

 ## Installation

     (require 'powerline)